-To address the challenges of error modeling in logical circuits using correlated decoding, we develop a systematic approach to extract logical noise parameters for individual gadgets.
-In our framework, a gadget consists of a logical gate followed by a constant number of syndrome extraction rounds (independent of the code distance)—the fundamental building block of these circuits.
-While we illustrate this process for CNOT gadgets, the same approach applies to any Clifford logical gate, enabling comprehensive characterization of the complete gate set.
-Our methodology addresses two key challenges: insufficient syndrome data (gadgets with a constant number of syndrome extraction rounds lack information for reliable independent decoding) and temporal boundary effects (gadgets deep within circuits could behave differently from those at the temporal boundaries).
+To characterize the behavior of logical Clifford gadgets inside deep fault-tolerant circuits, we extract an effective logical noise model for each gadget.
+In our framework, a \emph{gadget} consists of a logical Clifford gate followed by a constant number of syndrome extraction (SE) rounds, independent of the code distance.
+This construction reflects the fundamental building blocks appearing repeatedly in deep Clifford circuits.